Ysaye M. Barnwell

-Ysaye Maria Barnwell (born February 28, 1946) is an American singer and composer.
-Barnwell was a member of the African American a cappella ensemble Sweet Honey in the Rock from 1979 to 2013.
+Ysaye Maria Barnwell (Born: February 28, 1946) is an American singer and composer born in New York City.
+Barnwell became the 15th member of the African American a cappella ensemble Sweet Honey in the Rock, she was in the group from 1979 to 2013.

-In addition to writing many of the group's songs, Barnwell has been commissioned to create music for dance, choral, film, and stage productions.
-She is also known for being a female bass.
-Barnwell conducts music workshops around the United States, United Kingdom, Canada and Australia, including a workshop she created called "Building a Vocal Community: Singing in the African American Tradition".
-In 1977, she founded the Jubilee Singers, a choir at All Souls Church, Unitarian in Washington, DC.
+In addition to writing many of the group's songs, she conducts music workshops around the United States, UK, Canada and Australia, including a workshop she created called "Building a Vocal Community: Singing in the African American Tradition."
+In 1977, she founded the Jubilee Singers, a choir at All Souls Church, Unitarian in Washington, D.C.